Welcome to the Church of the Holy Cross

 Welcome to our website for Holy Cross Church with St Saviours in Uckfield together with St Michael’s at Little Horsted and St Margaret’s at Isfield.

 Our Churches were formally linked in the 1970’s and work together in faith and fellowship.
 Having visited our site we hope that you will be encouraged and inspired by what you see here and that you too will want to be part of the Mission of Christ’s Church.

-Nature Notes March 2014
+Nature Notes April 2014

 What a contrast with last winter!
 In 2012/13 we had snow, ice and cold winds.
 In 2013/14 we had rain, rain and more rain accompanied by strong mild SW winds and hardly any frosts.
 Now we are getting temperatures of 180C and more, when last year the temperature did not rise above 60C until well into April.